 A glorious fishnet of lights spangles the busy junction at the bottom of Market Jew that leads up the hill towards the towering presence of Humphry Davy – Penzance’s very own son who came from humble beginnings to rise to be the President of the Science Institute in London and as always wearing a jolly Santa Hat – I always wonder how they get it up there!

-The main Christmas lights arching across the streets are discreetly gold and pale blue backed by the flamboyant mauve of the imposing Former Corn exchange before climbing again to The Greenmarket.
+The main Christmas lights of Penzance arching across the streets are discreet in gold and pale blue.
+With the flamboyant mauve of the imposing Former Corn exchange as a dramatic counter point.

 From snowflakes in Causewayhead

 Causewayhead – a narrow pedestrian precinct of independent shops has a spangle of snowflakes